Louisiana Unplanned Pregnancy Options

 What are my options if I’m pregnant in Louisiana?
 Am I ready to be a parent?
-What if I’m not sure how to decide to keep a baby or not?
+Is adoption in Louisiana an option for me?
 How do I decide what to do if I’m not ready to be a parent in Louisiana?

 When facing an unexpected pregnancy in Louisiana, the first thing you have to consider is, “Am I ready to be a parent?”
 If you know without a doubt that the answer to that question is yes, then you can stop reading this article right now.
 If you are ready and wish to parent your child, no one should ever try to tell you to do anything else.
 You know what’s best for you and your baby, and this is your decision and your decision alone.

 If, however, your answer to the parenting question is a little less firm, you may consider some of the following aspects of parenting a child:

 In 2013, the Wall Street Journal reported that it cost an average of $245,340 to raise a child until the age of 18.
 If you haven’t been saving and budgeting with the intent to raise a child, this can be quite a strain.

 How will raising a child potentially affect your educational or career goals?
 While it is entirely possible to go to school or be successful in your career with an infant, it’s also true that this will become more difficult.